How To Spot and Avoid the Biggest Home Organization Mistakes

 Combine Storage Units

-Maximize storage in your bedroom closet by combining units for different needs.
-Utilize drawers for folded items, hangers for dresses and suits, and boxes to organize odds and ends.
-You can choose a closet set that lets you make your own drawers.
-This way, you can also get to your hangers and boxes.
+Maximize storage in your bedroom closet by combining items for different needs.
+Utilize drawers for folded items, hangers for dresses and suits, baskets, and bins to organize smaller items like belts, clutches or lesser-used purses.
+You can choose a built-in closet that lets you make your own drawers.

 Use Matching Organizer Sets

-Add elegance to your small closet by using matching sets of organizers.
-Custom woodwork perfectly complements trays and boxes for smaller items.
-Double the storage capacity with stacked gold rods.
+Add some style to your small closet by using matching sets of organizers.
+Matching styles of organizers work together to perfectly complement trays and bins for smaller items.

 Dedicate a Wall to Built-Ins

-To optimize space in a narrow walk-in closet, dedicate one wall to built-ins for accessories and clothing.
-Leave the other wall bare for clear pathways, preventing it from feeling cramped.
-Consider adding a skylight to allow natural light into this custom-designed, tall, and narrow closet.
+To optimize space in a narrow walk-in closet: dedicate one wall to built-ins for accessories and clothing while leaving the other wall bare for clear pathways, preventing it from feeling cramped.

 Find Attractive Storage

-Use hooks to store things up high.
-Put hooks on walls or behind doors to make more space.
-Hang things like coats, bags, and towels on the walls.
+Use hooks to store things up high and take advantage of your vertical space.
+Put hooks on walls or behind doors to make more vertical space.
+Hang things like coats, bags, and robes on the walls.

 Use Shelf Dividers